-Amended 2018 Plan

-Name and position Dollar value Number of shares

-Raul R. Rodriguez (1) (1)

-President and Chief Executive Officer ( )

-Dean L. Schorno (1) (1)

-Executive Vice President and Chief Financial Officer

-Dolly A. Vance (1) (1)

-Executive Vice President, Corporate Affairs, General Counsel and Corporate Secretary

-Wolfgang Dummer, M.D., Ph.D.
-(1) (1)

-Executive Vice President and Chief Medical Officer

-Esteban Masuda, Ph.D.
-(1) (1)

-Executive Vice President, Research

-Anne-Marie Duliege (1,3) (1,3)

-Former Executive Vice President, Chief Medical Officer

-Eldon C. Mayer, III (1,3) (1,3)

-Former Executive Vice President, Chief Commercial Officer

-All current executive officers as a group (1) (1)

-All current directors who are not executive officers as a group (2) (2)

-All employees, including all current officers who are not executive officers, as a group (1) (1)
+Amended l 2018 Plan Name and position Dollar value Number of shares Raul R. Rodriguez President and Chief Executive Officer (1) (1) Dean L. Schorno Executive Vice President and Chief Financial Officer (1) (1) Dolly A. Vance Executive Vice President, Corporate Affairs, General Counsel and Corporate Secretary (1) (1) Wolfgang Dummer, M.D., Ph.D.
+Executive Vice President and Chief Medical Officer (1) (1) David Santos Executive Vice President and Chief Commercial Officer (1)(: 3) (1)(3) All current executive officers as a group (1) (1) All current directors who are not executive officers as a group (2) (2) All employees, including all current officers who are not executive officers, as a group (1) (1)